weissd2k/Mucking-Around/README.md

-this Git Hub i use to write my own codes etc it is my own coding jpurney
+this Git Hub i use to write my own codes etc it is my own coding journey

+I added here on Git Hub 19/10/ " 13🕞